An interview with Mr. Roberto Brandão, partner at Tap Consultoria

 I’ve seen all the changes; it was a gradual process, maybe getting speed in the last 20 years and one of the biggest change, at least from the professional perspective, is the tremendous specialisation, narrowing of focus.

-And sometimes in these presentations to clients, amidst my conflicting thoughts, it came back to my mind, like a flash, the words of my former CEO telling me “You are not accountable for this”, and just this time I’ve asked myself how true those words were, making sense from a different perspective.
+And sometimes in these presentations to clients, amidst my conflicting thoughts, it came back to my mind, like a flash, the words of my former CEO telling me “You are not accountable for this”, and at that moment I asked myself how true those words were, making sense from a different perspective.
 And I tried to stick to that to relieve my conscience and feelings of guilt to be complicit in that, but it wasn’t enough to settle my conflicts with my own beliefs about progress and the future of the oceans and forests.

 About the same time, by coincidence, as part of another commercial mission, I had to visit a slaughterhouse of one of the biggest meat producer in Brazil.
-Seeing with my own eyes the slaughter process was completely dramatic and shocking for me, and totally different from the “humanized” methods the worldwide food companies allege to follow.
+Seeing with my own eyes how pigs are slaughtered was completely dramatic and shocking for me, and totally different from the “humanized” methods the worldwide food companies allege to follow.
 But, yet, despite my horror and desire to stop eating meat, I have to admit that after just a very brief pause I continued eating as a normal omnivore.
 But, this experience still remains in my memories and makes me think again of our accountability.

 These facts take me to reflect about our involvement in the world around us, and to consider how we are directly or indirectly part of it.
-What we can to improve process and optimize resources?
+What we can we do to improve processes and optimize resources?

 And, talking about our ability to think and analyse things around us, it automatically calls for another reflection: I would like to believe that people still want to keep their eyes and minds open, think outside the box and be involved in the improvement of the processes.
 People that don’t behave passively, without questioning the status quo.
 But one major problem for this is the fact that the extreme specialisation kills people’s options and stimulus to think.
 And something that contributes to that, which I dislike profoundly, I have to say, is the fact that people excessively rely on software nowadays.
-Ok, it is unavoidable and I don’t want to join Don Quixote’s ideals and fight against progress, but whilst softwares make it easy to do a lot of things, it has its side effects, causing people to stop knowing or at least understanding what it is behind machine.
-People were controlling all operations before, and understood the whole process and its stages.
+Ok, it is unavoidable and I don’t want to join Don Quixote’s cause and fight against progress, but whilst software makes it easy to do a lot of things, it has its side effects, causing people to stop knowing or at least understanding what it is behind machine.
+People mastered the whole process before, and understood all its stages.
 Today people look like bits on a huge computer, and that is something that has to be rethought, in my point of view.

 I think that your concerns about the impact of narrow specialisation and blind use of software are well-founded and are applicable not only to shipping industry.
 Probably these concerns are real for all the aspect of the present.